Board of Appeals (BOA)

 The Calvert County Board of Appeals complies with the Open Meetings Act.

-Meetings are currently being held virtually via Zoom for the duration of the COVID-19 pandemic.
+Meetings are currently being held virtually via Zoom for the duration of the COVID-19 pandemic and until further notice.

 Agendas and Minutes